learn-co-students/blood-oath-relations-atlanta-web-042219/README.md

 * `Cult#slogan`
   * returns a `String` that is this cult's slogan
 * `Cult#recruit_follower`
-  * takes in an argument of a `Follower` instance and adds them to this cult's list of followers
+  * takes in an argument of a `Follower` instance and an initiation year, and adds them to this cult's list of followers
 * `Cult#cult_population`
   * returns a `Fixnum` that is the number of followers in this cult
 * `Cult.all`